 On the main square of the country are located Cabinet of Ministers and Senate office buildings.

-On the Independence Square can be found one more memorial which is devoted to those who didnt return from World War II.
+On the Independence Square can be found one more memorial which is devoted to those who did not return from World War II.
 This is the Square of Memory.
-Next to the eternal fire is inclined the figure of the grieving mother who didn`t waited until return of her sons from war fronts.
-Names of those, who have laid down the lives in the field of fight by gold letters, are written into "The Memory Book" which is also placed there.
-Every day people who remember and appreciate people sacrificed their lives for freedom of future generations and the peace sky visit this place.
+Next to the eternal fire is inclined the figure of the grieving mother who did not wait until the return of her sons from war fronts.
+Names of those, who have laid down the lives in the battlefield by gold letters, are written into "The Memory Book" which is also placed there.
+Everyday people who remember and appreciate people sacrificed their lives for the freedom of future generations and the peace sky visit this place.

-During celebrations and days off the Independence Square welcomes inhabitants and visitors of the capital.
+During celebrations and days of the Independence Square welcomes inhabitants and visitors of the capital.
 It is a place of worship and a bright embodiment of Uzbekistan, its present and the future.